getgrav/grav-learn/pages/06.forms/02.forms/docs.md

     category: docs
 ---

-The **Forms** plugin gives you the ability to create virtually any type of frontend form.
+The **Form** plugin gives you the ability to create virtually any type of frontend form.
 It is essentially a form construction kit, available for you to use in your own pages.
+Before going any further, don't forget to install the [**Form** plugin](https://github.com/getgrav/grav-plugin-form) with `bin/gpm install form` if it's not installed yet.

-To get an understanding of how the **Forms** plugin works, let's start by going over how to create a simple form.
+To get an understanding of how the **Form** plugin works, let's start by going over how to create a simple form.

 !!!!
-With **Forms 2.0** release, it is now required to pass the **name of the form** as a hidden field.
+With **Form 2.0** release, it is now required to pass the **name of the form** as a hidden field.
 If you are using the form-plugin-provided `forms.html.twig`, this is handled automatically, however, if you have overridden the default `forms.html.twig` in your theme or plugin, you should manually add `{% include "forms/fields/formname/formname.html.twig" %}` in your form-rendering Twig file.

 ## Create a simple single form